 Online applications are available online to all students over the age of 18 by clicking the "Housing Application" link on the "Section Links" section on the left side of this page.
 Start your application now!

-Room and Board charges are due before you will be able to check in.
+Room and Board charges are due prior to the semester check in date.
+All balances must be paid in full to check in.

-On the back of the housing application there is a place to request a residence hall.
+The housing application has a place to request a residence hall.

-On the back of the housing application there is a place to request a roommate.
+The housing application has a place to request a roommate.
 The person you are requesting as a roommate must also request you!

 During the spring semester, there is a reapplication process for returning students to request the same room or a different room.